kirankrishna3github/easy_abap/README.md

 ### Requirements

-- you need SAP NetWeaver 7.50 SP12.
+You need SAP NetWeaver 7.50 SP12.

 ### Download and Installation